Biogen is providing its new Alzheimer’s drug, Aduhelm, free to some patients due to slow reviews by Medicare.

 About ADUHELM

 Biogen’s website states, “ADUHELM is indicated for the treatment of Alzheimer’s disease.
-Treatment with ADUHELM should be initiated in patients with mild cognitive impairment or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
-There are no safety or effectiveness data on initiating treatment at earlier or later stages of the disease than were studied.
-This indication is approved under accelerated approval based on reduction in amyloid-beta plaques observed in patients treated with ADUHELM.”
+Treatment with ADUHELM should be initiated in patients with MCI or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
+There are no safety or effectiveness data on initiation of treatment at earlier or later stages of the disease than those studied.
+This indication is approved under accelerated approval based on the reduction in amyloid-beta plaques observed in patients treated with ADUHELM.”

 Resource: FDA Accelerated Approval